 Many of these can be remedied by drivers who are better aware of their surroundings and take care to avoid motorcyclists.
 Therefore, these distracted drivers should be held liable for any injuries caused due to their negligence and a dedicated Kansas City motorcycle accident lawyer at Dickerson Oxton, LLC can help ensure that happens.

-Both Missouri and Kansas provide victims of motorcycle accidents with an avenue to claim damages after a motorcycle accident.
+Both Missouri and Kansas provide victims of motorcycle accidents with an avenue to claim damages after an accident.
 Both states are comparative negligence states, which means that an accident victim will be able to claim the full amount of damages from the responsible party after an accident.
 However, this amount will be reduced by the percentage which the victim was found to be at fault.
 For example, if the accident report indicates that the motorcyclist did not signal a lane change, resulting in an accident, the motorcyclist may not be able to recover the full amount of damages after an accident.

 Additionally, Kansas is a modified comparative negligence state.
 Therefore, if the victim of an accident is found to be greater than 49 percent at fault for the accident or resulting injuries, the victim may be barred from any recovery.
 However, if the victim is found to be 49 percent at fault, then the defendant will still have to cover 51 percent of the applicable damages, as determined by the court.